The instability mechanism of compact multiplanet systems

-Figure~\ref{fig:chaos_grid} shows the results from $800$\,$\times$\,$800$ grid of $N$-body simulations, colored to indicate chaotic (black) and regular (white) trajectories based on the value of the MEGNO chaos indicator, $Y$, computed from short integrations of length $5\,{\times}\,10^4\,P_2$.
-Specifically, the greyscale stretches from $Y_\mathrm{min}\,{=}\,2$ to $Y_\mathrm{max}\,{=}\,10$ so that all trajectories with Lyapunov times $t_\mathrm{Ly}/P_2\,{\lesssim}\,5\,{\times}\,10^4/Y_\mathrm{max}\,{=}\,5{\times}\,10^3$ appear as black.
-Despite the broad range of planet spacings and planet masses, Fig.~\ref{fig:chaos_grid} shows that these systems are subject to a remarkably consistent level of dynamical chaos, especially along the line $J_1=J_2$, which corresponds to equally-spaced planets.
+Figure~\ref{fig:chaos_grid} shows the results from an $800$\,$\times$\,$800$ grid of $N$-body simulations, colored to indicate chaotic (black) and regular (white) trajectories based on the value of the MEGNO chaos indicator, $Y$, computed from short integrations of length $5\,{\times}\,10^4\,P_2$.
+Specifically, the grayscale stretches from $Y_\mathrm{min}\,{=}\,2$ to $Y_\mathrm{max}\,{=}\,10$ so that all trajectories with Lyapunov times $t_\mathrm{Ly}/P_2\,{\lesssim}\,5\,{\times}\,10^4/Y_\mathrm{max}\,{=}\,5{\times}\,10^3$ appear as black.
+Despite the broad range of planet spacings and planet masses, Fig.~\ref{fig:chaos_grid} shows that these systems are subject to a consistent level of dynamical chaos, especially along the line $J_1=J_2$, which corresponds to equally spaced planets.
+Within the red boxes plotted in Fig.~\ref{fig:chaos_grid} to highlight (nearly) equally spaced systems, the fraction of initial conditions producing MEGNO values ${>}\,3$ ranges between $35$\,\% and $48$\,\%.
+Note that planets in typical exoplanet systems are approximately equally spaced; $84$\,\% of observed systems (taken from the NASA Exoplanet Archive\footnote{\url{exoplanetarchive.ipac.caltech.edu} (Accessed: 2024 May 8).}) containing three or more planets with compact spacings (i.e., $\mathcal{P}\,{<}\,2$ for each adjacent planet pair) fall in a red box from $J\,{=}\,2$ to $5$.

 Below, we present the instability times for our nine $N$-body simulation ensembles, leveraging our theoretical understanding of how resonance overlap scales with the properties of the planets.